On Therapy

 What a brave thing, to come to therapy for the first time!
 I personally wish I had stuck with it longer, sooner in my life.
 (Yet, I didn’t think I needed it, so clearly I wasn’t ready!)

-Initial contact with a therapist would involve determining if your needs and the therapist’s style/training are aligned.
+Practical things: Initial contact with a therapist would involve determining if your concerns and the therapist’s training are aligned.
 Many therapists, practices, and search engines offer profiles for you to read and consider.
 Do these person’s words ring true?
 Do they have experience with my areas of concern?
 Will we meet online or will I come in person?
 Would I prefer a man or woman?
 Does this person accept my insurance, or fit my financial needs?
 Does this person feel like a fit to me?
 Often an email exchange and/or phone call can address all of your initial questions.
 (Do ask your questions!)
 Then you will fill out initial paperwork.

 Let’s say you proceed and schedule a first session…